Text by Giulia Ottavia Frattini

-The steps towards consolidating a common and more effective engagement in worrying climate patterns – together with understanding their underlying mechanisms-are still clumsy and apparently not sufficient for a neat switch in our visions.
-And as the artist emphasises […] global awareness about climate change is increasing.
+The steps towards consolidating a common and more effective engagement in worrying climate patterns and understanding their underlying mechanisms are still clumsy and apparently insufficient for a neat switch in our visions.
+And as the artist emphasises […], global awareness about climate change is increasing.
 Another issue is action – individual or collective – towards changes in practices and customs that help to mitigate the problem.
 Surely in this aspect, we go slower.
 In any case, both awareness and change of habits are not enough without a government’s radical commitment.

-However, it seems to be no wrong in saying that the emotional potential of art can contribute to encouraging a call into action moving in the direction of greater improvements.
+However, it seems to be no wrong to say that the emotional potential of art can contribute to encouraging a call into action moving in the direction of greater improvements.
 Therefore, divulging critical topics with the most efficient communication tone to sensitise the population is a fundamental effort to undertake.